Measles

 - Documentation of a positive measles IgG test.

-- Susceptible health care workers who do not meet the above criteria and are exposed to measles should be relieved from patient contact and excluded from the facility from Day 5 to Day 21 after exposure or until the facility is declared measles-free, regardless of whether they received vaccine or immune globulin after the exposure.
+- Susceptible health care personnel who do not meet the above criteria and are exposed to measles should be relieved from patient contact and excluded from the facility from Day 5 after initial exposure to Day 21 after last exposure or until the facility is declared measles-free.
+PEP should be administered based on criteria above, but does not release a susceptible health care worker from exclusion after the exposure.

-- Determine the dates the measles case attended child care or preschool while infectious.
+- Determine the dates the case attended or worked in child care or school while infectious.
+Consider:

-- Child care staff and/or public health personnel should review the measles vaccination records of all children and staff at the facility to determine who at the facility is susceptible to measles.
+- Staff and/or public health personnel should review the measles vaccination records of all children and staff at the facility to determine who at the facility is susceptible to measles.

 Exclusion